kylep/kyle.pericak.com/content/posts/ops/ubuntu-wifi-to-wired-router.md

-title: Connect Wired Servers to Internet Through Wireless Ubuntu Server
+title: Creating a Wireless Router for Wired Servers With Ubuntu Server
+summary: Connecting wired servers, through a switch, to an ubuntu server with a wireless card.
 slug: ubuntu-wifi-to-wired-router
+tags: WiFi, Ubuntu
 category: operations
 date: 2019-08-20
 modified: 2019-08-20
-Status: published
+status: published
+image: wifi.png
+thumbnail: wifi-thumb.png

 # Setup
 This setup was done on an [Intel Nuc](https://www.intel.ca/content/www/ca/en/products/boards-kits/nuc.html).

 The Nuc is running Ubuntu Server 18.04 Bionic, CLI only.
-It has a wired connection to a rack switch on an access port, and a wireless connection to the office wifi.
+It has a wired connection to a rack switch on an access port, and a wireless connection to the office WiFi.

 The server will host 192.168.0.1 and act as a gateway for the wired servers.
 It will do NAT just like a home router does to ensure there are no routing problems with the upstream layer 3 devices.

-This setup begins where my [Ubuntu Wifi Guide](ubuntu-bionic-wifi) left off.
+This setup begins where my [Ubuntu WiFi Guide](ubuntu-bionic-wifi) left off.
-Check it out if you're not sure how to connect to the Wifi from an Ubuntu server.
+Check it out if you're not sure how to connect to the WiFi from an Ubuntu server.